 - Adding freshly chopped basil to the sauce will also give the pasta dish an authentic Italian feel and an extra layer of flavors.

 This meal is usually served on its own in Italy as it is quite heavy and all is needed is some parmesan shavings and a glass of red wine to accompany the dish for dinner.
-Although I do love serving it with some homemade garlic bread or shop-bought, depending on how much time I have.

 Like most recipes from Italy, you usually end up making a big meal that can be eaten for a couple of days once everyone has filled their boots.
 It is possible to store it in the fridge and the freezer for later use.